saurabh-consultadd/Django-Project/README.md

 # Overview

 The **Blog Application** is a Django-based web application which uses the concept of Model, View and Serializer.
 It has user authentication as well that allow restricted permissions for certain operation.
+It also have docker file and logger to track all activities.

 <br/>